opencv/opencv/modules/core/doc/basic_structures.rst

     // the file will be closed automatically by the Ptr<FILE> destructor.

-**Note**

-The reference increment/decrement operations are implemented as atomic operations, and therefore it is normally safe to use the classes in multi-threaded applications.
-The same is true for
-:ref:`Mat` and other C++ OpenCV classes that operate on the reference counters.
+.. note:: The reference increment/decrement operations are implemented as atomic operations, and therefore it is normally safe to use the classes in multi-threaded applications.
+The same is true for :ref:`Mat` and other C++ OpenCV classes that operate on the reference counters.

+.. index:: Mat

 .. _Mat: